DesignCon is part of the Informa Markets Division of Informa PLC

 • System issues affecting PCB/socket/package/chip/device power modeling

-• Application Specific end-to-end system modeling
+• Application specific end-to-end system modeling

 • New technology design, including IoT design and 5G system co-design